Clifford P. Case: U.S. Senate

 Case sought a fifth Senate term in 1978, but lost the Republican primary to Jeffrey Bell, an anti-tax conservative.
+Case criticized Bell's support of a tax cut bill introduced by Congressman Jack Kemp, believing that it would cause tremendous inflation.
 Bell went on to lose the general election to Democrat Bill Bradley, a former professional basketball player.
-No Republican has been elected to represent New Jersey in the Senate since Case's last victory in 1972 (Republicans Nicholas F. Brady and Jeffrey Chiesa served only as appointees).
+No Republican has been elected to represent New Jersey in the Senate since Case's last victory in 1972 (though Republicans Nicholas F. Brady and Jeffrey Chiesa have served as appointees).